Victor-Osei/Environmental-Impact-of-Food-Production-Analysis/README.md

 5. How do different food categories (cereals, dairy, meat, vegetables) impact the environment?

-6. What are the top contributors to eutrophication (water pollution)?
+6. What are the  five contributors to eutrophication (water pollution)?

 7. Can we group foods based on their environmental impact using clustering?